Mojave Wilderness: An Enduring Legacy

 - Kelso Dunes and the sandblasted topography of Devils Playground;

-- Cinder Cones Lava Beds, home to at least 32 extinct volcanoes;
+- Cinder Cones Lava Beds, home to at least 32 dormant volcanoes;

 - The biotic diversity, rugged topography, and stunning scenery of Piute Range and Granite, Providence, and New York Mountains.

 Visitors will indeed find unparalleled opportunities for self-reliant, challenging recreational experiences.
-But the natural quiet, clear night skies and clean air of Mojave Wilderness also provide a refuge from fast-paced, developed society; a haven from increasing urbanization; a place to reconnect with oneself and with the land.
+But the natural quiet and clear night skies also provide a refuge from fast-paced, developed society; a haven from increasing urbanization; a place to reconnect with oneself and with the land.
 The National Park Service invites you to experience Mojave Wilderness.